A Summary Guide to the Data Protection (Amendment) Act, 2003.

 - new rules governing the registration process; and

 - new powers and functions for the Data Protection Commissioner.

 By order- SI No. 207 of 2003 - made by the Minister for Justice, Equality and Law Reform - Data Protection (Amendment) Act 2003 (Commencement) Order 2003 - the provisions of the Amendment Act will take effect from 1 July 2003 except the provisions relating to registration (section 16 of the Act) which will take effect following a consultation process.

-For further information on this topic please contact the Data Protection Commissioner at the address listed below.
-Or go to www.dataprivacy.ie
+For further information please visit the Data Protection Commissioner website